JuDFTteam/aiida-fleur/docs/source/user_guide/data/fleurinp_modifier.rst

       user-friendly method for easy changes of attribute key value type.
     * :py:func:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier.shift_value()`: Specific
       user-friendly method to shift value of an attribute.
+    * :py:func:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier.shift_value_species_label()`: Specific
+      user-friendly method to shift value of an attribute of an atom with a certain label.
     * :py:func:`~aiida_fleur.data.fleurinpmodifier.FleurinpModifier.set_nkpts()`: Specific
       method to set the number of kpoints.